Adam-Calleja/Cambridge-Open-Zettascale-Lab-Internship/README.md

 ## Repository Conents
 - The **data** folder contains a sample of the data input required by my framework.
 Due to the sizes of the .csv files I have not included the files created by my Jupyter notebooks.
 I have also included only the most recent job accounting .csv file.
 I will describe the data files included below:
-    - The **JulyAnonymizedData.csv** file contains job accounting data for July.
+    - The **JulyAnonymizedData.csv** file contains anonymised job accounting data for July.
 This data can be obtained using SLURM's sacct command as decribed above.
+To keep user data private, this data is anonymized containing hashes.
     - The **partition-info-all** file contains cluster partition data, which can be obtained using SLURM's sinfo command.
 - The **notebooks** folder contains all of the Jypiter Notebooks created during this project.
 - The **Introductory-Work** folder contains an EDA project I completed prior to starting the main internship project.